solidfire/terraform-provider-solidfire/README.md

 # Official Terraform Provider for NetApp Element Software

 [Terraform NetApp ElementSW Provider](https://github.com/NetApp/terraform-provider-netapp-elementsw/) contains a refactored and updated version based on this code.
-Please use the new official repository for downloads, documentations and issues.
+Please use the new official repository for downloads, documentation and issues.

 Below information and code in this repository is left for reference purposes.